Also known as Candida,

 Yeast

-infection and one of its most common manifestations,
+infection and one of its most common

-yeast infection of the vagina, is primarily an internal
+manifestations, yeast infection of the vagina, is

-condition brought on by more than one factor and
+primarily an internal condition brought on by more

-therefore very difficult to master.
-This is one of the
+master.
+This is one of the explanations for the

-explanations for the difficulty that physicians have to
+difficulty that physicians have to eliminate this

-eliminate this recurring condition with prescribed and
+recurring condition with prescribed and over the

-over the counter drugs.
+counter drugs.